Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Related Work

-\textbf{Heterophily \& GNNs.} Heterophily has recently been recognized as an important issue for GNNs.
-It is first outlined in the context of GNNs in~\cite{pei2019geom}. \citet{zhu2020beyond} identified a set of effective designs that allow GNNs to generalize to challenging heterophily settings, and \citet{zhu2020graph} introduced a new GNN model that leverages ideas from belief propagation~\cite{linbp}.
-Though recent work~\cite{chen2020simple} focused on solving the oversmoothing problem, it also empirically showed improvement on heterophily datasets; these empirical observations formed the basis of our work.
-Finally, \citet{chien2021adaptive} recently proposed a pagerank-based model that performs well under heterophily and alleviates the oversmoothing problem.
-However, they view the two problems independently, while our work provides theoretical and empirical connections.
+\textbf{Heterophily \& GCNs.} Heterophily has recently been recognized as an important issue for GCNs.
+It is first outlined in the context of GCNs in~\citep{pei2019geom}. \citep{zhu2020beyond} identified a set of effective designs that allow GCNs to generalize to challenging heterophilous settings, and \citep{zhu2020graph} introduced a new GCN model that leverages ideas from belief propagation~\citep{linbp}.
+Though recent work~\citep{chen2020simple} focused on solving the oversmoothing problem, it also empirically showed improvement on heterophilous datasets; these empirical observations formed the basis of our work.
+Finally, \citep{chien2021adaptive} recently proposed a PageRank-based model that performs well under heterophily and alleviates the oversmoothing problem. {However, they view the two problems independently and analyze their model via an asymptotic spectral perspective.
+Our work studies the representation dynamics and unveils the connections between the oversmoothing and heterophily problems theoretically and empirically.
+As we demonstrate with GGCN, addressing both issues in a principled manner provides superior performance across a variety of datasets.}

-\textbf{Our Work.} Our work lies at the intersection of the aforementioned areas.
-We theoretically and empirically unveil connections between the oversmoothing and heterophily problems.
-We also provide a new perspective to analyze these problems, and point out key factors that impact their interplay within the GCN message propagation dynamics.